-In conjunction with the provost, the dean of student success, and the office of campus life, the office of admission schedules and coordinates MAP Days each summer.
+In conjunction with the provost, the dean of student success, and the office of admission, the office of campus life schedules and coordinates MAP Days each summer.
 All students who intend to enter during the ensuing fall semester are expected to attend one of these sessions.
 Prior to MAP Days, students will be encouraged to take the mathematics placement test (Sec.
-6.4.1. through
+6.4.1. through Sec.

-Sec.
 6.4.3.) and the language placement test (Sec.
-6.4.4.), as necessary, so that their first semester's schedule can be prepared most accurately.
+6.4.4.), as necessary, so that the office of student success may craft first semester schedules guided by student major and academic interests identified through the completion of the online course preference form and based on course availability.

-Entering degree-seeking international students who are unable to attend any MAP Days session will coordinate with the international admission counselor to ensure their proper advising, registration and access to mathematics and language placement tests.
+Entering degree-seeking international students who are unable to attend any MAP Days session will coordinate with the international admission counselor to ensure an effective transition to Oglethorpe.